Mr-Sims/SoftUni-prgramming-basics-python/python_web_framework/exercise/web_basics_exam_project/readme.txt

 -user and profile model for authentication. sign-up, sign-in, sign-out functionality;
 -main content available only after register and login;
 -main content with all its functionality associated with a specific user;
+-main content app has some class-based views for CRUD functionality;